English language prep-year

 The program is targeted at those who want to enter a degree program, but at the same time have an insufficient level of English.
 We aim to create an international environment.

-The size of the group is around 12-15 students and the lecturers are experienced English language teachers of the Language Centre of Tallinn University of Technology.
+The size of the group is around 12-15 students and the lecturers are experienced English language teachers of the Centre for Language and Communication of Tallinn University of Technology.

 The course takes place during two semesters.
 The autumn semester starts in the first week of September and ends in the third week of December.
 The spring term starts in the first week of February and ends in the third week of June.

-You will have 20 academic hours (academic hour = 45 minutes) per week during 15 weeks of the autumn term and 25 academic hours per week during 16 weeks of the autumn term: 700 academic hours altogether.
-You will also be expected to do quite a lot of independent work.
-The course will end with the TOEFL ITP test.
+You will have 22.5 academic hours (academic hour = 45 minutes) per week during 15 weeks of the autumn term and 22.5 academic hours per week during 16 weeks of the autumn term: 700 academic hours altogether, which includes both classroom study and independent work.
+The course will end with a final test.

 The course will take place on Tallinn University of Technology campus (Ehitajate tee 5, 19086, Tallinn, Estonia).